 Shelter in place at home

-- If instructed by first responders or municipal officials to shelter In place, close and lock all windows and exterior doors.
+- If instructed to shelter in place, close and lock all windows and exterior doors.

-- Have a working radio available, so you can listen to local media to know when it's safe to come out or if you need to evacuate the area.
+- Have a working radio available, so you can Stay Informed and know when it's safe to come out or if you need to evacuate the area.